Course XV - Teaching 4: Imaginative Picture

 So, the Imaginative Picture grants to the meditator his personal experiences so that he may examine them again with his new affection; and also parts of the reality so that he may affectionately decide.

-It is impossible to speak of spiritual progress if the soul is not subject to the influence of different factors of life.
 A higher or lesser serenity of the soul is determined by the way of reaction before these factors, and this serenity is the rate of perfection.
 The same must be made with the continuous effort of the soul to purify its sensibility.
 The soul must contemplate different pictures offered by the individual life and by the universe so that the sensibility may be defined, cultivated and improved in front of every one of those pictures.

 The rest of the exercise shall depend upon the perfection of the picture; hence it is necessary to imagine pictures of clear traits, vivid colors and clear-cut profiles to bring about a rapid and categorical reaction.